SchneiderInfosystems/Sudoku/README.md

 ## Introduction

-This is a Delphi learning project prepared for Delphi 10.4 Sydney.
-This application is prepared to run on Windows 32/64, and on MacOS 64, and on Android and on iOS devices.
+This is a Delphi learning project prepared for Delphi 12.3 Athens.
+This application is prepared to run on Windows 32/64, and on MacOS 64, and on Linux64 for Intel/AMD, and on Android and on iOS devices.

 Thanks to the integrated half-solver, all 3 rules are continuously checked during input and only those digits are automatically available that do not cause rule conflicts.